 - The 1536 globe by Gemmas Frisius in the Rudolf Schmidt collection, the oldest globe in Austria and one of the oldest surviving globes worldwide

-(Oh, and as a little bonus, one of the rooms in this small museum is the 17th-century Golden Cabinet with gorgeous Baroque wall paintings.)
+Oh, and as a little bonus, one of the rooms in this small museum is the 17th-century Golden Cabinet with gorgeous wall paintings.
+Another opportunity to experience the baroque in Vienna.

 (The golden cabinet; press photo © Österreichische Nationalbibliothek/Pichler)